MaxU1301/hatte-hatte-Fahrradkette/docs/documentation/REAPER/Scripts/quantum-reaper-automation.md

 1.  **Prerequisite:** Ensure [Hammerspoon](https://www.hammerspoon.org/) is installed.
 2. Navigate to your Hammerspoon configuration directory, which is located at `~/.hammerspoon/`.
 3. Place the code below into a file named `init.lua` inside this directory.
 If you already have an `init.lua` file, you will need to merge this script's contents with your existing configuration.
-4. Open the Hammerspoon application and select "Reload Config" from its menu bar icon to activate the script.
+4. Select "Reload Config" from hammerspoons menu bar icon to activate the script.

 ## Configuration